ayechanst/speedrun-eth-guide/dex-guide.md

 - [ ] Do you have reserves of both assets?

 Part 2: Performing Calculations 🤖
 > What are we calculating again?
-Oh yeah, for however much ETH the user is depositing, we want them to also deposit an equal amount of tokens.
+Oh yeah, for the amount of ETH the user is depositing, we want them to also deposit an equal amount of tokens.
 Let's make a reusable equation where we can swap out a value and get an output of the ETH and $BAL the user will be depositing, named `tokenDeposit` and `liquidityMinted`.
 5. How do we calculate how many tokens the user needs to deposit?
 You multiply the value the user sends through by reserves of the units we want as an output.
-Then we divide by `ethReserve` and add 1 the the whole result.
+Then we divide by `ethReserve` and add 1 to the result.
 6. Now for `liquidityMinted` use the same equation but replace `tokenReserve` with `totalLiquidity`, so that we are multiplying in the numerator by the units we want.

 - [ ] Is `tokenDeposit` assigned the value of our equation?